 Herrin joined the OU School of Dance faculty in 2005.
 She teaches ballet, pointe class, stage make-up and serves as rehearsal assistant with Oklahoma Festival Ballet – helping coach Rodeo and the dream ballet from Oklahoma! for the 2006-2007 season.

-Herrin is also coordinator of the School of Dance Saturday Youth Class program held during the fall semester, as well as coordinator of SummerWind Youth Ballet Camp – a two-week intensive summer training program hosted by the School of Dance for dance students ages 11-18 years old.
+Herrin is also coordinator of the School of Dance Saturday Youth Class program hosted by the School of Dance for dance students ages 10-18 years old.